 Federal law and guidance on this subject should be reviewed together with this section.

 - Florida is an employment-at-will state.
 See Communicating Employer Expectations and Work Rules.

-- Florida law requires employers to post notices regarding unemployment compensation, equal employment opportunities, workers' compensation and other topics.
+- Florida employers may be required to post employee notices in the workplace.
 See Communications in Postings Required by Florida Law.

 - Florida allows the use of restrictive covenants in employment agreements.
 See Communicating Sensitive Information; Restrictive Covenants.

 - Florida recognizes a claim for interference with business relationship.
 See Communicating Sensitive Information; Interference With Business Relationship.

 - Florida protects employer trade secrets from misappropriation.
 See Communicating Sensitive Information; Trade Secrets.

 - Florida law recognizes defamation claims based on employment references, but protects employers that provide good faith, truthful employment references.
 See Communicating Sensitive Information; Employment References.

 - Florida law protects whistleblowers and other employee communications.
 See Protected Employee Communications.

 - Florida has enacted the Florida Ban on Texting While Driving Law.
 See Use of Mobile Devices.